photos by Scott Ordway

 Our relationship with nature is a prominent and recurring theme in composer and multimedia artist Scott Ordway's work.
 Could a pivotal occurrence like the CZU fire—catastrophic fire tearing through a fire resistant coast redwood temperate rainforest— change our view of the land?
 Ordway crowdsourced input from more than 200 Californians who shared their first-hand experience of wildfire and drought over the past several years.
 He collected and analyzed the 80,000 words they shared, and extracted a large poetic text which forms the the lyrics for his symphonic composition, the vocals of which will be performed by the Grammy winning ensemble, Roomful of Teeth, and accompanied by projected landscape photography and video that he created while traveling throughout his home state and collecting the texts.
-The result is the symphonic work “The End of Rain” which will premiere at America's oldest festival of new orchestral works, the Cabrillo Festival of Contemporary Music, on July 29th 2022.
+The result is the symphonic work “The End of Rain” which premiered at America's oldest festival of new orchestral works, the Cabrillo Festival of Contemporary Music, on July 29th 2022.

 In anticipation of the premiere of “The End of Rain”, Ordway curated an experience of his photography and music to share with you his evolving relationship with land through his experience with the Santa Cruz mountains and his hopes for how art can help nudge us from loving nature to taking action to protect it.

 Experiencing The End of Rain and a Changing Connection

 Click play to hear Scott Ordway's Interior No. 3, "After Us, The Birds Will Sing" with his accompanying words and images for the full experience.
 Performed by Elly Toyoda (violin) and Scott Ordway (piano).

 “I spent the first years of my life in Lompico in the Santa Cruz mountains, so I was born and raised in a very dense, very wet redwood forest.”